wyattharrell/ios-afternoon-project-astronomy-objc/README.md

 #### Guidelines and Requirements

 1. If you haven't already done so, use the `NSOperation`-based image loading system coverred in the Concurrency modules.
 If you do this, you must write the code in Objective-C.
     - Note that the `ConcurrentOperation` subclass is not required.
-Your Objective-C `NSOperation` subclass should override `isAsynchronous` to return `YES`, then directly set the `ready`, `executing` and `finished` properties as appropriate during its execution.
+Your Objective-C `NSOperation` subclass should override `isAsynchronous` to return `YES`, then update the `ready`, `executing` and `finished` properties during the `NSURLSessionDataTask`'s execution.
 These properties are observed by the `NSOperationQueue` machinery using KVO, and therefore your use of them must be KVO-compliant.

+    - KVO is tricky with the Async NSOperation.
+Read: https://developer.apple.com/documentation/foundation/nsoperation
+    - You’ll need to use your own internal variables to manage state, since isExecuting and other properties are read only
+    - To make sure you trigger KVO messages, you need to also implement special methods to tell the observer that [dependent properties (your internal properties)](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/KeyValueObserving/Articles/KVODependentKeys.html#//apple_ref/doc/uid/20002179-BAJEAIEE) can change values.
+    - If you don't see images in your UI, using your NSOperation subclass, but the operation executes, it could be that you haven't correctly setup your dependent properties using the guide above.

 2. Your app should allow the user to move between sols.

 ## Go Further